Kainji Lake

 Kainji Lake, in North Central Nigeria, is a reservoir on the Niger River, formed by the Kainji Dam.
 It was formed in 1968 and is a part of Niger State and Kebbi State.
 Kainji Lake National Park (KNLP), situated around the lake, is Nigeria's oldest National Park, established in 1976.

-Kanji Dam
+Kainji Dam

-The Kainji Dam is situated in Northern Niger State and generates power for most towns in Nigeria.
+The Kainji Dam is situated in the Northern region of Niger State and generates power for most towns in Nigeria.
 It was built from 1964 to 1968 and cost about 209 million dollars, a quarter of which was used to relocate the original population.
 Together with a smaller dam for a minor stream, it is 10 km long and 65 m high in the middle.
 It has a capacity of 12 turbines producing a total of 960 MW, but only 8 were installed, producing 760 MW.
 Part of the production is sold to the neighbouring country of Niger.

+According to reports in 2023, the Kanji Dam was affected by flood due to the opening of the Lagdo Reservoir dam in Cameroon.

 National Park

 Kainji Lake National Park (KNLP) (headquarters Wawa) is situated 560 km north of Lagos, close to the border with the Republic of Benin.
 It comprises two sectors, Borgu Game Reserve and Zugurma Game Reserve, which are separated by Kainji Lake.
 The abundant wildlife in the game preserves include baboons, duikers, hippopotami, hyenas, kobs, roan antelopes, and warthogs.

 Only the Borgu (western) sector is currently used for tourism; the Zugurma (eastern) sector lacks infrastructure, including access roads.
 The topography of the park is gently undulating with a general decrease in elevation from west to east.
 The Borgu sector is drained mainly by the Oli, Timo and Doro rivers and their tributaries, while the Zugurma sector is drained by the Maingyara and Nuwa Tizururu rivers.
 The vegetation of the park is typical of the Guinean forest-savanna mosaic, although in some areas it appears more Sahelian.
 Riparian forests occur on the banks of the larger watercourses.